paulgreg/rsstodolist-django-server/README.md

-rsstodolist-server
+rsstodolist-django-server
 ==================

-rsstodolist-server is a django port of the Google App Engine rsstodolist application (http://rsstodolist.appspot.com).
+rsstodolist-django-server is a django port of the Google App Engine rsstodolist application (http://rsstodolist.appspot.com).
 Same functionality are expected but It can be host on your server.

 Pre-requisites